 |Amorphous Technology laboratory||Inorganic Materials Physical Chemistry laboratory|

-(1) Synthesis and evaluation of water purification ceramics;
+(1) Synthesis and evaluation of ceramics for water purification

-(2) Development of ceramic manufacturing processes with low environmental impact;
+(2) Development of an environmentally friendly ceramic manufacturing process

-(3) Synthesis and evaluation of functional ceramic powders and porous ceramics; and
+(3) Synthesis and evaluation of functional ceramic powders and porous ceramics

-(4) Materials science approach to traditional ceramic powder processes.
+(4) A materials science approach to traditional ceramic powder processing